11.4. Numerical Integration¶

 I = (h/2)*(y(1) + 2*sum(y(2:end-1)) + y(end));

-Testing of the trapezoid rule integration function shows that it finds an answer that is somewhat close with a modest number of grid points, but struggles to find the true definite integral value even as the number of grid points is increased.
+Tests using the trapezoid rule integration function show that it finds an answer that is somewhat close with a modest number of grid points, but struggles to find the true definite integral value, even as the number of grid points increases.

 >> fun = @(x) x.^2;